-Usually you run mysqldump to create database copy:
+Usually you run mysqldump to create a database copy and backups as follows:

 $ mysqldump -u user -p db-name > db-name.out